ZuhairHossain/devops-todo-app/README.md

 ## Task 4: Log Management

 ### Incomplete Task:
-- **Reason for Incompletion:** Due to resource constraints, I was unable to set up Fluent Bit and the ELK stack for log management.
+- **Reason for Incompletion:** Due to resource constraints, I was unable to set up the ELK stack for log management.
 This includes:
   - Shipping logs from the Demo App to ELK.
   - Creating a dashboard in Kibana.
   - Implementing a 2-day log retention policy.